midnightntwrk/midnight-architecture/adrs/0003-consistent-development-environment.md

 ## Decision Drivers

-* local environment consistent with the one Cicero uses
+* local environment consistent with the one CI uses
 * local environment easy to set up for engineers on the team, with as little manual steps as possible
 * local environment set up ideally does not require platform-specific knowledge and is